kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	E. Carotid artery puncture
 #### Answer: E. Carotid artery puncture - *FALSE* = C. Vocal cord paralysis
 - Vocal cord paralysis only occurs with direct trauma to the cords or damage to the recurrent laryngeal nerves
-- A surgical cricothyroidotomy does not involve direct trauma to the cord or nerves
+- Surgical cricothyroidotomy does not involve direct trauma to cord or nerves
-	- Because the incision occurs at the cricothyroid membrane
+	- As *incision occurs at cricothyroid membrane*

 ### Q86
 Which one of the following associations between *daily gastrointestinal secretion* volume (in a normal 70-kg young adult) and fluid type are CORRECT?